claudiachang27/stat390autoresearch/README.md

 For each experiment:
 - Run: python run.py "<description>"
-- If val_rmse improved → keep
+- If auc_roc improved → keep
-- If val_rmse worsened → revert model.py to previous version
+- If auc_roc worsened → revert model.py to previous version
 - Log your reasoning for each decision

 After finishing, run: python prepare.py